A small collection of my academic work.

 Video Description: 'Elliott Wheat is a Junior Developer at fish in a bottle.
 Elliott talks us through his role and what a Junior Dev can be expected to do.
 This gives us an insight into his responsibilities and daily routines.'

 We wanted to create a retro style, vertical shooter which would be easy to pick up but hard to master.
 Considering we only had 2 months to come up with design, implementation and testing.
-We received 88//100 and we are all thrilled with the result.

 Click on the image to play the game.